bcaro/wifilightV2-doc/docs/en_US/tuya.md

     [2020-12-10 08:01:58] [DEBUG]: Mess: {"devId": "308001xxxxxxxxxb4c", "dps": {"1": true}, "t": 1607583717, "s": 3 } - Read Json OK

-the devId is indicated in plain text, it suffices to copy it into the identifier of the device configuration.
+the devId is indicated in plain text, it suffices to copy it into the devId of the device configuration.
 Warning: not all devices return their devId.

 ** For a Zigbee device which returns its cid, we will find: **

     [2020-12-10 08:14:34] [DEBUG]: Mess: {"dps": {"1": "pir"}, "cid": "bc33xxxxxxxxxxxx45", "t": 1607584474} - Read Json OK

-the cid is indicated in clear, just copy it in the identifier of the configuration of the device.
+the cid is indicated in clear, just copy it in the devId of the configuration of the device.
 Warning: not all devices return their cid.

 You can then check the concordance with the procedure for finding the localKey and the devId or the cid.